Law Society Director takes leave of her cherished office after 25 years

 To the amusement of the audience, the Director’s close friend and also a lawyer, Mrs Henriette Garbers Kirsten sketched the role Retha played over a career that spans a lifetime, as she husbanded the growing stature of the Society as regulator, especially after promulgation of the fused profession Legal Practitioners Act.
 As is well-known, Retha is a keen hobby photographer who is always seen with notes in the one hand to manage the society’s affairs, and a camera in the other to capture a visual record of meetings and conferences.
 These she regularly publishes as condensed photobooks, a trait that prompted Hettie to publish more than 20 congratulatory messages from past Presidents and colleagues, in an impromptu publication, just as the Director is so fond of doing.
 The wish-you-well booklet was presented to Retha as a dear gift from her admiring colleagues.

-The Thank Yous were conveyed by Pius Iikwambi followed by an unscheduled from-the-heart message by Doris Hans-Kaumbi on behalf of the Women Lawyers Association of Namibia.
+The Thank Yous were conveyed by Pius Iikwambi followed by an unscheduled from-the-heart message by Doris Hans-Kaumbi on behalf of the Namibian Women Lawyers Association.